rh-mobb/aro-workshop-content/aro-content/300-app/resilience.md

     EOF
     ```

-    After creating the PDB, OpenShift API will ensure at least one pod of `microsweeper-appservice` is running all the time, even when maintenance is going on within the cluster.
+    After creating the PDB, the OpenShift API will ensure at least one pod of `microsweeper-appservice` is running all the time, even when maintenance is going on within the cluster.

 2. Next, let's check the status of Pod Disruption Budget.
 To do so, run the following command: